How To Fix Your Pain And/Or Lack Of Range Of Motion (And Feel 10 Years Younger Too)

 Or you can use an inversion table to decompress your spine and hips.
 This works really well for lower back pain and stiffness and for sacroiliac joint disfunction.

-We have one that we can loan to you for you to frequently use at home.
+We have one that we can loan to you for you to frequently use at home if you need it.

 If you have a shoulder issue, then the two best solutions that I know of, are the two below.
 These are: